CameronD73/529renew/build-instructions.md

 Git Bash does not seem to provide a Make, so I use one from WSL running in windows terminal.
 You should also be able to get a system working under cygwin or msys.

-The command _make_ should create an unpacked installable folder for Chrome/etc, while the command _make_ _zip_ will produce a file 529renew.zip in the top level.
+The command _make_ should create an unpacked installable folder for Chrome/etc in developer mode, while the command _make_ _zip_ will produce a file 529renew.zip in the top level.
 You should ensure the zip file does not exist already.